In Australia, osteoporosis affects over 1.2 million people. Around 50% of women and 33% of men over 60 years old have osteoporosis.

 Doing minimal physical activity results in your bones becoming weaker.
 Moving your body every day is important for improving and maintaining bone health.

-Most bone fractures occur because of a fall.
-You can reduce your risk of falling by exercising.
-Moderate-intensity movement builds your muscle strength and improves your balance.
+For people with osteoporosis, most bone fractures occur because of a fall.
+Luckily, you can reduce your risk of falling by exercising.
+Moderate-intensity movement builds up your muscle strength and improves your balance.

 A great starting point is to make sure you’re moving your body the recommended amount of time each day for your age.
 For people over 65 years old, that's 30 minutes per day.
 Follow these guidelines for the prevention and management of osteoporosis: